 However, one day the local church decided to do a big restoration job on the outside of one of their biggest buildings.

-Hamish put in a bid for the repainting of the building, and because his price was so low, he got the job.
+Hamish put in a bid for the repainting of the building and because his price was so low, he naturally got the job.

 Scarcely a moment later, the sky opened, and the rain poured down, washing the thinned paint from all over the church, and a gust of wind that accompanied the rain knocked Hamish clear off the scaffolding.

-He landed on the grass among the gravestones, surrounded by telltale puddles of the thinned and useless paint.
+He landed on the grass among the graves in the cemetery, surrounded by tell tale puddles of the thinned and useless paint.

-Now Hamish was no fool, and he knew that this was a judgment from the Almighty, payback for all the cheating that he had been doing over the years.
+Now Hamish was no fool and he knew that this was a judgment from the Almighty, a divine payback for all the cheating that he had been doing over the years.

 Image used under a Collective Commons License from: https://www.flickr.com/photos/pavdw/43214568665